-Note that the DTR adjustment will affect the frequency of the clock at F{OUT}, for all frequency selections except for 32.768kHz.
-DTR can be used in conjunction with ATR and F{OUT} to accurately set the oscillator frequency (see the Applications Section).
+Note that the DTR adjustment will affect the frequency of the clock at $F{OUT}$ , for all frequency selections except for 32.768kHz.
+DTR can be used in conjunction with ATR and $F{OUT}$ to accurately set the oscillator frequency (see the "Application Section" on page 20).